 Fermented plant foods are good sources of probiotic bacteria, which may help improve immune function and digestive health.

-Whole grains, cereals and pseudocereals are good sources of complex carbs, fiber, and iron, as well as B vitamins, magnesium, phosphorus, zinc and selenium.
+Whole grains, cereals, and pseudocereals are good sources of complex carbs, fiber, and iron, as well as B vitamins, magnesium, phosphorus, zinc, and selenium.

-That said, some varieties are more nutritious than others, especially when it comes to protein.
+However, some varieties are more nutritious than others, especially when it comes to protein.

-Spelt, teff, amaranth and quinoa are flavorful, high-protein substitutes for better-known grains such as wheat and rice.
+Spelt, teff, amaranth, and quinoa are flavorful, high protein substitutes for better-known grains such as wheat and rice.
 Sprouted varieties are best.

-The nutrient choline is important for the health of your liver, brain and nervous system.
+The nutrient choline is important for the health of your liver, brain, and nervous system.

 Our bodies can produce it, but only in small amounts.
 That’s why it’s considered an essential nutrient that you must get from your diet.

-Choline can be found in small amounts in a wide variety of fruits, vegetables, nuts, legumes and grains.
+Choline can be found in small amounts in a wide variety of fruits, vegetables, nuts, legumes, and grains.

 For instance, mashed banana is a great substitute for eggs in baking recipes.